hphelion/documentation/devplatform/preview/windows_tools_guide.md

 ## .NET tools
 ### Cloud Foundry Explorer {#cloudfoundryexplorer}

-This Visual Studio 2013 plugin is used to deploy and manage .NET applications.
-The plugin can be used in any edition of VS 2013, including the Community (free) edition.
+This Visual Studio 2013 extension is used to deploy and manage .NET applications.
+The extension can be used in any edition of VS 2013, including the Community (free) edition.

 #### Installation

 Follow these steps to install the Cloud Foundry Explorer:

-1. Open the *Extensions and Updates* panel in Visual Studio 2013.
+1. Open the **Tools-&gt;Extensions and Updates** panel in Visual Studio 2013.
 2. Search for the **Cloud Foundry Explorer** extension in the **Online** section.
 3. Install the extension from the search results.